 When writing up your paper, think about how you can make it discoverable.
 The title, keywords and abstract are key to ensuring readers find your article through search engines such as Google.
 For information and guidance on how best to title your article, write your abstract and select your keywords, have a look at this page on the Gateway: How to Help Readers Find Your Article Online.

 Papers will be sent for anonymous review by at least two reviewers who will either be members of the Editorial Board or others of similar standing in the field.
+To ensure the peer review process remains anonymous, please do not include any names or contact information in the main body of the text; this information should be included on the title page (see section 1.3.1 above).
 In order to shorten the review process and respond quickly to authors the Editors may triage a submission and come to a decision without sending the paper for external review.

 Papers should only be submitted for consideration once consent is given by all contributing authors.
 Those submitting papers should carefully check that all those whose work contributed to the paper are acknowledged as contributing authors.